Transcendence-Industries/FS-Interface/README.md

 ## Usage

-- Run the `FS-Interface.jar` file
+- Run the `FS-Interface.jar` file.
-- Select a template file in the template frame and click `Load`
+- Select a template file in the template frame and click `Load`.
-- Set the *IP, Ports and Baud-Rate* in the control frame
+- Set the *IP, Ports and Baud-Rate* in the control frame.
-- Start both connections by clicking `Connect`
+- Start both connections by clicking `Connect`.
-- Activate both connections by clicking `Activate`
+- Activate both connections by clicking `Activate`.
-- Change the delays as needed
+- Change the delays as needed.

 ## Acknowledgements